Vroom (NASDAQ:VRM) Updates Q4 2021 Earnings Guidance

-A number of brokerages have recently weighed in on VRM.
-Truist reduced their price objective on shares of Vroom from $54.00 to $40.00 and set a buy rating on the stock in a report on Thursday.
-Raymond James reduced their price objective on shares of Vroom from $53.00 to $40.00 and set an outperform rating on the stock in a report on Thursday.
-Zacks Investment Research lowered shares of Vroom from a buy rating to a hold rating in a report on Tuesday, October 26th.
-Stifel Nicolaus reduced their price objective on shares of Vroom from $46.00 to $30.00 and set a buy rating on the stock in a report on Wednesday.
+A number of brokerages have recently commented on VRM.
+Truist Securities cut their price target on Vroom from $54.00 to $40.00 and set a buy rating on the stock in a report on Thursday, November 11th.
+Piper Sandler cut Vroom from an overweight rating to a neutral rating and cut their target price for the company from $54.00 to $30.00 in a research note on Tuesday, August 17th.
+Zacks Investment Research cut shares of Vroom from a buy rating to a hold rating in a research note on Tuesday, October 26th.
+Stifel Nicolaus decreased their price target on shares of Vroom from $46.00 to $30.00 and set a buy rating for the company in a research note on Wednesday, November 10th.
 They noted that the move was a valuation call.
-Finally, Piper Sandler lowered shares of Vroom from an overweight rating to a neutral rating and reduced their price objective for the company from $54.00 to $30.00 in a report on Tuesday, August 17th.
-Four investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $43.92.
+Finally, Raymond James decreased their price target on shares of Vroom from $53.00 to $40.00 and set an outperform rating for the company in a research note on Thursday, November 11th.
+Four analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $43.18.

 Vroom Company Profile